Introduction

 Efficient workflow management is crucial for maintaining productivity.
 Consider the following strategies:

-- Establish clear processes for task handoffs between team members
+- Set clear processes for handoffs between team members

-- Conduct regular stand-up meetings to review progress and obstacles
+- Hold regular stand-up meetings to discuss progress and challenges

-- Encourage open communication to identify and resolve bottlenecks quickly.
+- Encourage communication so that bottlenecks can be addressed quickly.

 Ensuring effective collaboration